knocklabs/javascript/packages/react/upgrade-guides/to-v0.6.0.md

 As part of this update, we've upgraded our dependency on `zustand` to use the latest version.
 This means that we've had to make some breaking changes to the API around accessing the data store.

+> [!IMPORTANT]
-If you only accessed the store through the `useNotificationStore` hook, you can continue to use the `useNotificationStore` hook as before without changes.
-These breaking changes only affect consumers who were accessing the store directly through `feedClient.store`.
+> If you only accessed the store through the `useNotificationStore` hook, you can continue to use the `useNotificationStore` hook as before without changes. **These breaking changes only affect consumers who were accessing the store directly through `feedClient.store`.**

 ### Changes to `feedClient.store`

-Consumers no longer need to use their own Zustand dependency to access the store.
+Consumers no longer need to use their own Zustand dependency to access the store directly.
 You can now access the store directly using the `store` property on the `feedClient` object.

 #### Example One
 **Before:**